thp/urlwatch/docs/source/deprecated.rst

 Deprecated Features
 ===================

-This page lists the features that are deprecated and steps to update your configuration to use the replacements (if any).
+As features are deprecated and cleaned up, they are documented here with steps to update your configuration for replacements.

 Filters without subfilters (since 2.22)